 “Since the introduction of this product, the level of interest and orders from various global project developers and utilities has surpassed our expectations.” – Tesla

-However, on Wednesday Tesla said it is working on transforming itself from niche manufacturer into mass-market electric-vehicle, making its business profitable going forward, told investors.
+However, on Wednesday, Tesla said it is working on transforming itself from a niche manufacturer into a mass-market electric vehicle, making its business profitable going forward, told investors.

-Announcing plans on Wednesday to deliver more than 500,000 vehicles globally, up from 367,000 last year, the company aims to pick up the pace in 2020.
-From Tesla’s newly opened China assembly plant the goal relies heavily on churning out more vehicles.
+Announcing plans on Wednesday to deliver more than 500,000 vehicles globally, up from 367,000 last year, the company aimed to pick up the pace in 2020.
+From Tesla’s newly opened China assembly plant, the goal relies heavily on churning out more vehicles.